-Home Remedies for Teeth Whitening That Support Your Dentist’s Recommendations
+Home Remedies That Support Your Dentist’s Recommendations

 Are you frustrated with a yellow smile, but can’t quite spring for professional teeth whitening services yet?
 That’s okay!
 We appreciate that patients might be hesitant to spend money on what can seem like a purely cosmetic service.
 Thankfully, there are a few DIY home options that can help.

-While they’re no substitute for expert services, there are several natural teeth whitening remedies you can try at home.
+While they’re no substitute for expert services, there are several natural remedies you can try at home.
 If you’re not ready to try professional whitening, try a few of these home remedies first.
 However, consult with your dentist and always take good care of your teeth with regular flossing, brushing, and checkups.
 If you maintain good oral hygiene and a healthy lifestyle, you may see better results with these natural teeth whitening tips.

 Always Brush After Eating & Drinking